 Nanette lives simply—you might even argue frugally.
 But she lives happily and without worry.
-And she says, "My budget for living in Panama is $1,000 a month."
+And she says, “My budget for living in Panama is about $1,100 a month.”

 “Adding up all the savings in a month…in addition to the already affordable cost of living…it's not hard to see how inexpensive living in Panama can be.”

-Panama is not the least-affordable place in the world to retire.
-But it’s certainly not expensive at all.
-You’ll find your income goes much, much further than it does in the U.S. or Canada these days.
+You'll find your income goes much, much further in Panama than it does in the U.S. or Canada.

-Remember, Panama offers you a "no sacrifices" lifestyle.
-You’ll find modern shopping malls, supermarkets, spas and hair salons…and, importantly, state-of-the-art hospitals…to rival anything in North America.
-All the services and even most of the products you have at home…you’ll find them in Panama.
+And that's despite the fact that Panama offers you a “no sacrifices” lifestyle.
+You'll enjoy modern shopping malls, supermarkets, spas and hair salons…and, importantly, state-of-the-art hospitals…to rival anything in North America.
+All the services and even most of the products you have at home…you'll find them in Panama.

-And get this…the minimum wage in Panama is low.
-That’s largely because employers and workers don’t have to contend with onerous taxes, insurance, and other fees slapped on everything they do.
+Most everything…especially services…cost far less than you're used to.
+That's because the minimum wage in Panama is low and employers and workers don't have to contend with onerous taxes, insurance, and other fees slapped on everything they do.

 So getting just about anything done in Panama is very affordable.
 As Jim Gault says, to have an electrician or plumber come to your house to fix an appliance, for example, typically costs just $20 to $40.

 Even the lowest budget affords a very good lifestyle.
-You’ll enjoy guilt-free conspicuous consumption at amazingly low prices.
 For instance, you can splurge on a day of beauty at any number of salons.
-You’ll likely pay just $20 for a blow-out and mani-pedi.
+You'll likely pay just $20 for a blow-out and mani-pedi.

 Best of all, you can afford to pay someone to do the chores you may not be too fond of.
 A housekeeper typically costs just $20 a day.
 A gardener may charge you $30 for a day's work.